JasperFx/marten/docs/documents/querying/linq/include.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Testing/Services/Includes/end_to_end_query_with_include_Tests.cs#L86-L110' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_simple_include' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 The first parameter of the `Include()` method takes an expression that specifies the document properties on which the join will be done (`AssigneeId` in this case).
 The second parameter is the expression that will assign the fetched related document to a previously declared variable (`included` in our case).
 By default, Marten will use an inner join.
 This means that any `Issue` with no corresponding `User` (or no `AssigneeId`), will not be fetched.
-If you wish to override this behaviour, you can add as a third parameter the enum `JoinType.LeftOuter`.
+If you wish to override this behavior, you can add as a third parameter the enum `JoinType.LeftOuter`.

 ### Join Many Documents